 “Empowering girls with information and giving them a voice enables them to say ’no’ to early marriage, ’no’ to dropping out of school, and ’no’ to an early pregnancy or unsafe sex that might cost them their future.”
-So wrote Dr. Purnima Mane, President and Chief Executive Officer of Pathfinder International, in a recent blog post.
+So wrote Dr. Purnima Mane, President and Chief Executive Officer of Pathfinder International.

 Next week Mane will visit the Kalamazoo College campus to give a talk titled “Catalysts for Change: Empowering Youth through Sexual and Reproductive Rights.”
 The event will occur on Tuesday, October 22, at 7 p.m. in the Mandelle Hall Olmsted Room.
 It is free and open to the public.